endojs/endo/packages/module-source/README.md

 If the hook must do async work, these should be queued up as a job that the caller can later await.

+## XS Specific Variant

+With the `xs` condition, `@endo/module-source` will not entrain Babel and will just adapt the native `ModuleSource` to the older interface presented by this package.
+That is, the XS native `bindings` will be translated to `imports`, `exports`, and `reexports` getters.
+This form of `ModuleSource` ignores all options.

 ## Bug Disclosure

 Please help us practice coordinated security bug disclosure, by using the